Download all exemplars

 This involves:

-- describing in detail, the spatial and/or temporal variation in the urban pattern
+- describing, in detail, the spatial and/or temporal variation in the urban pattern

-- explaining in detail, the factors and/or circumstances that contribute to this variation
+- explaining in detail, the factors and/or circumstances that contribute to the spatial and/or temporal variation

 Economic factors contributing to the variation in the pattern include discussion of land costs (2), competition (3) and market accessibility.
 Depth of understanding is shown though reference to the bid rent model (2) and the economic factors selected.